 - See also:

-I’d write long reviews of them based on intensive research involving whirlpools and various selections from the room service menu, but — alas! — time and budget constraints prevent me from doing so.
+I’d write long reviews of them all based on intensive research involving whirlpools and various selections from the room service menu, but — alas! — time and budget constraints prevent me from doing so.

-Five star (superior) hotels
+Five star superior hotels

 Hotel Imperial